 Both aiding your job search in different ways, your LinkedIn profile and CV should be cousins, not twins.

 They will include similar information, but your LinkedIn profile will also display to a recruiter your online behaviour, how you communicate with others in the industry and more!

-We recently ran a poll on twitter and as you can see from the image below, most people that answered said their biggest pet hate surrounding LinkedIn Profiles is missing information & photos…
+We ran a poll on twitter and the most people that answered said their biggest pet hate surrounding LinkedIn Profiles is missing information & photos.

 The first thing a recruiter will read about you on your profile is your headline, current position and profile summary so it’s vital you get them right!

 Your Headline should include keywords about your area of expertise.
 For example, this could be your job title, type of work or latest project.
 If you’re proactively job seeking (and comfortable with your current employer knowing) your headline is a great place to advertise this.
 LinkedIn users commonly use the phrase ‘seeking new opportunities…’ in their headlines to grab recruiters & hiring managers attention straight from their search results.